Penshurst (NSW)

 Penshurst features a more urban dwelling mix with significant apartment living, with above-average rates of outright home ownership

-Penshurst's dwelling structure, as per the latest Census, consisted of 41.0% houses and 59.0% other dwellings (semi-detached, apartments, 'other' dwellings).
+In Penshurst, as per the latest Census evaluation, 41.0% of dwellings were houses while 59.0% were other types such as semi-detached homes, apartments, and 'other' dwellings.
 In comparison, Sydney metro had 55.9% houses and 44.1% other dwellings.
 Home ownership in Penshurst stood at 31.2%, with mortgaged dwellings at 31.3% and rented ones at 37.6%.
 The median monthly mortgage repayment was $2,167, lower than Sydney metro's average of $2,427.
 The median weekly rent in Penshurst was $400, compared to Sydney metro's $470.
-Nationally, Penshurst's mortgage repayments were higher at $2,167 against the Australian average of $1,863, while rents were also higher at $400 versus the national figure of $375.
+Nationally, Penshurst's mortgage repayments were higher at $2,167 against the Australian average of $1,863, and rents were also higher at $400 compared to the national figure of $375.

 Frequently Asked Questions - Housing